cornellh4i/ithaca-recovery/docs/handoff/integration-guides.md

 2. Go to [vercel.com](https://vercel.com) → **New Project** → import the GitHub repo.
 3. Set the **Root Directory** to `frontend/`.
 4. Set the **Build Command** to `npx prisma generate && next build`.
-5. Add all environment variables from section 1 under **Project Settings → Environment Variables**.
+5. Add all environment variables from section 1 under **Project Settings → Environment Variables**, including production values for `NEXTAUTH_URL` and the Google OAuth redirect URI (section 3).
 6. Deploy.

 ### Subsequent deploys